Cloudflare provider

 --config worker/wrangler.cloudflare.jsonc

 worker/wrangler.cloudflare.jsonc defines one Durable Object class per predefined Cloudflare instance type.
-Crabbox maps all generic classes to standard-4 because the smaller Cloudflare tiers are much smaller than the default Linux classes on other providers.
+Crabbox maps every generic class to standard-4, because the smaller Cloudflare tiers are far smaller than the default Linux classes on other providers.

 --class standard standard-4